 Shift 2 contracts two independent testing facilities, one in Christchurch and one in Auckland, to ensure testing integrity.

-Eye-to-eye terminations and stitched loops are consistently tested at both facilities.
+Eye-to-eye terminations and stitched loops are consistently tested at all facilities.

 Shift 2 break-tests specify 12mm pins, to simulate the approximate size of a carabiner bar, the most common connection point used in PPE.

 Hydraulic rams pull the rope apart until breaking point where the results are graphed for later inspection and analysis.

 Since Chain and Rigging is an Auckland-based company, we can head down to their testing facility to watch the break-tests in progress.